 Existing WMPs representing some other watersheds have listed annual goals for these milestones, attempting to predict activities in each of the 10 years of the plan’s life.

-Funding availability, scheduling considerations and other issues often make it unrealistic to expect that level of specificity, especially in the outyears of the plan.
+Funding availability, scheduling considerations and other issues often make it unrealistic to expect that level of specificity, especially in the out-years of the plan.
 For those reasons, the Little Manistee WMP divides its milestones into three time segments: An initial period of four years (including the year of plan approval); a middle period of four years; and a final three-year period.

 For example, in the category of Shoreline/Streambank Issues, task 1A reads: “Restore severe and moderate streambank erosion sites identified in CRA inventory.
 Use whole-tree revetments where practicable to improve aquatic habitat while stabilizing streambanks.”
 The milestone columns show targets of completing five site restorations in the initial period, through 2021, continuing that work in the middle segment and completing an additional 10 sites by the end of the third time period in 2028.
 Staging the milestones in this fashion will allow evaluation and monitoring of progress during the life of the plan.